PayphonePayphone

 Stay account-less; pay per request from a funded walletx402

-Mix and match (script with credits, agent with wallet)Either — every paid endpoint supports both
+Mix and match (script with credits, agent with wallet)Either — dual-payment routes support both

 Internally the API resolves auth in this order (see apps/web/lib/dual-payment.ts):